robseb/PiP2Bitbake/README.md

 # PiP2Bitbake
 **With this python script it is possible to pre-install Python pip (PyPI)- Packages within a final Yocto Project Linux Image.**
-In order to make this possible it will generate a Bitbake-file with all necessary informations (Version Number, Checksums,..) to allow Bitbake to include the selected pip-package to the rootfs of the generated Linux system.
+In order to make this possible a Bitbake-file with all necessary informations (Version Number, Checksums,..) will be generated to allow Bitbake to include the selected pip-package to the rootFs of the generated Yocto-Linux system.
 This script support all current pip- and python-versions.

-I developed this script to create [*rsYocto*](https://github.com/robseb/rsyocto) a embbeded Linux for Intel SoC-FPGAs.
+I developed this script to create [*rsYocto*](https://github.com/robseb/rsyocto) an embbeded Linux for Intel SoC-FPGAs.

 # Guide to use this script
 1. Pull this repository to your Yocto Project building machine
-2. Be sure that Python pip are installed
+2. Be sure that Python pip is installed
     * To install that use on Ubuntu:
          ```bash
          sudo apt-get install python-pip